-Unit 3: Molecular Structure and Spectroscopy (12 days)
+Unit 5: Molecular Structure and Spectroscopy (12 days)

-- 1. Organic Structure
+- 1. Nature of light

-- 2. UV/Visible spectroscopy and Beer's law
+- 2. Beer's Law

-- 3. IR
+- 3. Organic Structure

+- 4. Organic nomenclature

-- 4. NMR
+- 5. NMR

+- 6. IR

-- Guided Inquiry Spectroscopy: What Is the Relationship Between the Concentration of a Solution and the Amount of Transmitted Light Through the Solution Students formulate an answer to the question, "How can light be used to study color and determine concentrations of chemical species in solutions?" - Synthesis and analysis of a coordination compound Students synthesize a coordination compound, analyze its purity and determine their yield. - Analysis of an unknown using NMR and IR spectroscopy Students use instrumentation at Kenyon College to obtain IR and NMR spectra and determine the identity of an unknown molecule.
+• Guided Inquiry - Spectroscopy: What Is the Relationship Between the Concentration of a Solution and the Amount of Transmitted Light Through the Solution

+Students formulate an answer to the question, "How can light be used to study color and determine concentrations of chemical species in solutions?"

+- Synthesis and analysis of a coordination compound Students synthesize a coordination compound, analyze its purity and determine their yield. - Analysis of an unknown using NMR and IR spectroscopy Students use instrumentation at Kenyon College to obtain IR and NMR spectra and determine the identity of an unknown molecule.